sojurner/Personal-blog/src/posts/storytelling/ouch!-part-2.md

 ## The Bedpan

 During this week, I had consumed loads of *pain meds* and consequently, was unable to **"do my busineess"**.
-By day four, the buildup had reached **critical mass**, and there was no where left for it but (pun intended) out.
+By day 4, the buildup had reached **critical mass**, and there was no where left for it but (pun intended) out.

 However, there was a *problem*.
 I was virtually **glued to my hospital bed**.
 Surgery had only been a couple days ago, and, thus was unable lift my legs.
 This meant using the restroom was not an available option. *My only choice was the Bedpan*.